-Women in Banking and Finance is getting ready to celebrate the talented women of our industry at the 21st WIBF Awards for Achievement on Friday 15th June 2018 at the London Hilton on Park Lane.
+Women in Banking and Finance had it’s most successful awards in its 21 year history with a record number of nominations and over 500 people attending the Awards luncheon.
+The Awards for Achievement luncheon and award ceremony was held on on Friday 15th June 2018 at the London Hilton on Park Lane.
 These prestigious annual awards highlight the inspirational work taking place every day in pursuit of diversity and excellence in the banking and finance sector.

-WIBF is delighted that the WIBF Awards will, once more, be sponsored by corporate member, Citi.
-Citi has been a hugely supportive and engaged member of WIBF for many years, and shares WIBF’s belief that the Awards are a flagship event and opportunity to recognise the talent and achievements of women (and their male champions) in the sector, as well as WIBF’s confidence in the power of exceptional role models.
+WIBF are delighted that the WIBF Awards were sponsored by corporate member, Citi.
+Citi have been a hugely supportive and engaged member of WIBF for many years, and shares WIBF’s belief that the Awards are a flagship event and opportunity to recognise the talent and achievements of women (and their male champions) in the sector, as well as WIBF’s confidence in the power of exceptional role models.

 “Having people from a variety of backgrounds and experiences in our teams brings different perspectives to the table, enhances decision-making, and improves overall business performance.
 Citi’s continued relationship with WIBF allows us to honour our diversity goals, in-relation to supporting women both at Citi and in the wider financial services industry to ensure female representation continues to grow and is appropriately recognised.” – Jim Cowles, EMEA CEO, Citi,

-This year, WIBF is delighted to introduce a new award, The WIBF Rising Star Award, celebrating those women who have been in the finance industry for five years or less but have absolutely left their mark on their organisation and on their colleagues.
-There is no age limit for this award.
+This year, WIBF were delighted to introduce a new award, The WIBF Rising Star Award, celebrating those women who have been in the finance industry for five years or less but have absolutely left their mark on their organisation and on their colleagues.
 The WIBF Rising Star Award sits alongside our WIBF Award for Achievement, WIBF Champion for Women, WIBF Young Professional and WIBF Team Diversity awards.

 Award for Achievement